• Skip to primary navigation

 Cathedral Grove forest on Vancouver Island Canada

-Cathedral Grove is one of the many Vancouver Island attractions and I loved this ancient forest with its massive trees, all covered in moss and lichen.
+Cathedral Grove is one of the many Vancouver Island attractions and I loved this old-growth forest with its massive trees, all covered in moss and lichen.

 There are two short and easy boardwalks, one on each side of the road.
 It’s easy to lose yourself in this mysterious green world…